 Believe it or not, PAWS can last up to two years after a person stops drinking and/or using.
 Sometimes post-acute withdrawals peak at about six months.

 Other people experience anhedonia, which is almost as bad as it sounds.
-Anhedonia is when people just lose complete interest in life.
-They don’t want to do anything fun, including participating in hobbies, going out with friends, having sex, listening to music or even going to the movies.
+Anhedonia is when people lose complete interest in life.
+They don’t want to do anything fun, including participating in hobbies, going out with friends, having sex, listening to music, or even going to the movies.

 And then we have the “pink cloud” people.
-They walk around at meetings with benevolent grins on their faces, and share about how dandy life is.
-They are experiencing “pink cloud syndrome” which is, once again, part of the emotional rollercoaster that addicts experience in early recovery.
-These individuals seem to be the lucky ones, but the truth is, their brain chemistry is stuck on happy.
+They walk around at meetings with benevolent grins on their faces and share about how dandy life is.
+They are experiencing “pink cloud syndrome,” which is, once again, part of the emotional rollercoaster that addicts experience in early recovery.
+These individuals seem to be the lucky ones, but the truth is, their brain chemistry is stuck on happiness.

-What goes up usually must come down, and when the pink cloud people crash, chances are they become very upset.
-At that point, they might relapse, because during their pink cloud period, they had stopped going to meetings, and stopped doing the basic work that newly clean and sober people must do, to maintain their recovery.
+What goes up usually must come down, and when the pink cloud people crash, chances are they become agitated.
+At that point, they might relapse because, during their pink cloud period, they had stopped going to meetings and stopped doing the necessary work that newly clean and sober people must do to maintain their recovery.

 And what is the best solution here?

 During intake, you will undergo a comprehensive assessment, which will determine if you need detox or not.
-During detox, some addicts are prescribed medication-assisted treatment, which eases the symptoms of withdrawals.
-Once you go into a good residential treatment facility, you will receive individual and group therapy, nutritional counseling, exercise, trauma-focused therapy and attend 12-step meetings.
-The beauty of going into a comprehensive drug rehab is that you will have licensed drug and alcohol counselors, psychologists and medical doctors who will help you get better and feel better.
+During detox, some addicts are prescribed medication-assisted treatment, which eases the symptoms of withdrawal.
+Once you go into a good residential treatment facility, you will receive individual and group therapy, nutritional counseling, exercise, trauma-focused therapy, and attend 12-step meetings.
+The beauty of going into comprehensive drug rehab is that you will have licensed drug and alcohol counselors, psychologists, and medical doctors who will help you get better and feel better.

 Well, guess what.
 Alcoholism and drug addiction is a disease.
 It requires the help of licensed professionals.

-When you receive the proper inpatient care, and you transition back into society, you will be better equipped to handle Post-acute withdrawal syndrome.
-And by having an aftercare program, which probably includes going to meetings, you will learn basic recovery tools that will make you feel grounded.
+When you receive the proper inpatient care and your transition back into society, you will be better equipped to handle Post-acute withdrawal syndrome.
+And by having an aftercare program, which probably includes going to meetings, you will learn essential recovery tools that will make you feel grounded.
 While a pink cloud might be fleeting, serenity will become a permanent part of your psyche.